jgarridoalcazar/optimizer/README.md

       - wxPython 2.8.12.1
       - inspyred 1.0
       - pyelectro
-      - neuron 7.2
+      - neuron 7.2 (desirable NEURON-7.4)

 Notes

     - Since Neuron with the python interpreter is not working perfectly on Windows, we recommend to use Ubuntu (installing and setting up a virtual os is not hard).
-    - inspyred requires a feature which is only included in python 2.7, but ther is a workaround for this problem: https://groups.google.com/forum/#!topic/inspyred/YwJb3ABVtL8
+    - inspyred requires a feature which is only included in python 2.7, but there is a workaround for this problem: https://groups.google.com/forum/#!topic/inspyred/YwJb3ABVtL8

 Developers
 ----------

-Project Leader:

-    - Szabolcs Káli:
-        kali@koki.hu

-Lead Developer:

-    - Peter Friedrich:
-        p.friedrich.m@gmail.com

 Contributors:

     - Mike Vella
+    - Russell Jarvis rjarvis@asu.edu